-- In response to the pandemic, and the spread of the coronavirus in Chicago and throughout Illinois, Illinois Governor Pritzker issued Executive Order 2020-07 on March 15, 2020 requiring that all bars, restaurants, and movie theaters close to the public beginning on March 16, 2020 and continuing through March 30, 2020.
-The continuous presence of the coronavirus on or around Plaintiff's premises has rendered the premises legally unfit for use during the time that the Closure Order affects Plaintiff. - 19.
+- 19. In response to the pandemic, and the spread of the coronavirus in Chicago and throughout Illinois, Illinois Governor Pritzker issued Executive Order 2020-07 on March 15, 2020 requiring that all bars, restaurants, and movie theaters close to the public beginning on March 16, 2020 and continuing through March 30, 2020.
+The continuous presence of the coronavirus on or around Plaintiff's premises has rendered the premises unsafe and unfit for their intended use and therefore caused physical property damage or loss under the Policies. - 20.
 Executive Order 2020-07 was issued in direct response to these dangerous physical conditions, and prohibited the public from accessing Plaintiff's business, thereby causing the necessary suspension of their operations and triggering the Civil Authority coverage under the Policies.
-Executive Order 2020-07 specifically states, "the Illinois Department of Public Health recommends Illinois residents avoid group dining in public settings, such as in public entertainment venues, which usually involves prolonged close social contact contrary to recommended practice for social distancing," and that "frequently used surfaces in public settings, including bars and restaurants, if not cleaned and disinfected frequently and properly, also pose a risk of exposure." - 20.
+Executive Order 2020-07 specifically states, "the Illinois Department of Public Health recommends Illinois residents avoid group dining in public settings, such as in public entertainment venues, which usually involves prolonged close social contact contrary to recommended practice for social distancing," and that "frequently used surfaces in public settings, including bars and restaurants, if not cleaned and disinfected frequently and properly, also pose a risk of exposure." - 21.
 Governor Pritzker's March 20, 2020 Closure Order (Executive Order 2020-10) closing all "non-essential" businesses in Illinois likewise was made in direct response to the continued and increasing presence of the coronavirus on property or around Plaintiff's premises.
-Like the March 15, 2020 Closure Order, the March 20, 2020 Order prohibited the public from accessing Plaintiffs' restaurants, thereby causing the necessary suspension of their operations and triggering the Civil Authority coverage under the Policies.
+Like the March 15, 2020 Closure Order, the March 20, 2020 Order prohibited the public from accessing Plaintiffs' restaurants, thereby causing the necessary suspension of the majority of their operations and triggering the coverage under the Policies.

-21. As a result of the Closure Orders, the Plaintiff has suffered substantial Business Income losses and incurred Extra Expense.
+22. As a result of the Closure Orders, the Plaintiff has suffered substantial business income losses.
 The covered losses incurred by Plaintiff and owed under the Policies is increasing every day.